-The university will message travelers upon the discovery of an identified safety and security issue in the affected area.
+The university may message travelers upon the discovery of an identified safety and security issue in the affected area.

 These messages will either be an “Advisory” or an “Emergency Communication”.
 This matrix is meant to outline when the university expects travelers to reply to the message.